Inkoom-Justice/Data_in_challenges/README.md

 ## Projects Overview
 ### 1. Accenture Data Analytics and Visualization
 An in-depth analysis aimed at uncovering insights from Accenture's operational data to enhance business processes and client outcomes.
-Technologies used: Python, Tableau.
+Technologies used: Python, Excel.

 ### 2. Alcohol Consumption Data Analysis
 This project explores alcohol consumption patterns across various demographics, identifying public health insights and consumption trends.
-Technologies used: R, ggplot2.
+Technologies used: Python.

 ### 3. Baby Names Data Analysis
 A trend analysis of baby names over decades, highlighting cultural shifts, regional preferences, and the impact of global events on naming practices.
 Technologies used: Python, Pandas.